Classroom lessons in JINR museum

 Since February 2022, the Club of Future Scientists at the Museum of History of Science and Technology of JINR has been implementing a new project “Classroom lessons in the museum” or rather in the Classroom Laboratory.

-The organisers of the project hope that their lessons will provide a broad basis for children’s curiosity, extend their outlook, and of course, help in further comprehension of the laws of physics.
+The organizers of the project hope that their lessons will provide a broad basis for children’s curiosity, extend their outlook, and of course, help in further comprehension of the laws of physics.

 All information about the lessons is in the group of the “Club of Future Scientists” on VK.